SBagaria2710/SBagaria2710/README.md

 - **Backend**: Node.js, Express.js
 - **Databases**: Firestore, MongoDB

-I, personally, believe programming is more about understanding and organization than picking picking out a JavaScript framework.
+I, personally, believe programming is more about articulating and organization than picking out a random framework 🤷

 <br />
 <br />